d3v1l1989/Followarr/README.md

 ![License](https://img.shields.io/badge/License-MIT-green.svg)
 ![Docker](https://img.shields.io/badge/Docker-Available_on_GHCR-2496ED.svg)

-A Discord bot that integrates with Tautulli to notify users about new episodes of their favorite TV shows.
+A Discord bot that integrates with Plex to notify users about new episodes of their favorite TV shows.
 Get notifications when new episodes are added to your media server!

 </div>